 Assertive communication, expressing preferences and being prepared for "no" is an incredibly important anger management tool.

-My anger management clients often think that they do not need the anger management techniques because they are seldom enraged.
+My anger management clients often think that they do not need the anger management techniques because they are seldom enraged, however anger management techniques, if used appropriately, can keep an irritation from becoming rage and how many times a day do we experience irritation?

 I like to teach that if they are paying attention to their emotions like they steer a car, they can often handle an escalation of feelings just like they avoid a pothole on the street, with a minor correction of the vehicles position on the road.